Geoalert/mapflow-docs-en/source/userguides/reference.rst

 .. note::
     Please pay attention to the following:

     * Images you upload are preprocessed in `Uint8` format.
-If your image is not of this type and you want to preview it manually bafore uploading to the Mapflow server, please use our `image preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_ or other tools to translate it to the appropriate format;
+If your image is not of this type and you want to preview it manually before uploading to the Mapflow server, please use our `image preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_ or other tools to translate it to the appropriate format;
     * Your image must be georeferenced in geographic or projected coordinate system, ellipsoid WGS84, it is recommended to use UTM or Web Mercator;
     * Your image is supposed to be RGB composite, RGBa and Singleband will work as well*;
     * The default limit for file size is 1 Gb for free users.
 If you have a bigger file – reduce its size or consider switching to the paid plan;